glotzerlab/hoomd-rs/doc/src/mc-tutorial/tetronimoes.md

 ```
 It first chooses a random tetronimo from the `template_sites`, then it adds the
 body near the top of the boundary with a default orientation of `$ \theta = 0 $`
 and clone of the chosen sites.
+Each body has four sites in this example.

 *hoomd-rs* uses a *counter based random number generator*.
 Whenever you need to
 use random numbers in your code, you can get a `Rng` to generate them by calling